salor02/assignment-autonomous-driving-systems/assignment_03/README.md

 | Initialization Type | From GPS |

 #### Results
 The results obtained demonstrate that the robot is localized very approximately.
 The trajectory identified in the two straight sections along the x-axis is, actually, quite accurate.
-The situation is different for the trajectories identified in the straight sections along both axes and in the curves, where the precision of the particle filter decreases drastically.
+However the situation is different for the trajectories identified in the straight sections along both axes and in the curves, where the precision of the particle filter decreases drastically.

 ![Reference scenario](./img/ref-scenario.png)